parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 Set to "https://actions.office365.com" by default.

 ### AccessToken (optional parameter)
-If this script fails to acquire the token due to MSAL powershell module installation or any other issues, then user can manually acquire the token and provide it as input to this script.
+If this script fails to acquire the token due to MSAL PowerShell module installation or any other issues, then user can manually acquire the token and provide it as input to this script.

-## Troubleshooting

-### Acquire token manually - todo